-Examination will usually reveal swelling and tenderness around the Achilles tendon.
+Examination will usually reveal swelling and tenderness around the Achilles tendon (Figure 2).
 The physician may detect swollen, inflamed tissue lining the Achilles.
 If there has been any kind of an associated injury, it is important to ensure that the tendon is intact and that the problem is not, in fact, an Achilles tendon rupture.
 This is done by performing the “Thompson Test”, whereby the patient lies face down with their feet hanging off the end of the bed.
 The calf muscle is then squeezed and the foot should move if the Achilles is intact.

 Most patients with Achilles tendonitis can be treated effectively with non-operative treatment.
 This usually involves a period to let the symptoms settle, followed by a gradual return to normal activities.
 The elements of non-operative treatment may include:

 - Activity Modification.
 In the short term, it may be necessary to stop any precipitating activities.
 Precipitating activities include high impact exercises that cause weight to be placed on the front part of the foot.
 This includes running, jumping, walking up hills and repetitive stair climbing.
 New training programs should be reviewed and stopped, at least until the symptoms resolve.